Azure/terratest-terraform-fluent/README.md

   //
   // The Dirs inputs are the test root directory and the relative path to the test code.
   // (this must be a subdirectory of the test root directory).
+  // To test the module in the current directory, use "" for the second input.
+  //
   // The WithVars inputs are the Terraform variables to pass to the test.
   // The InitPlanShow input is the testing.T pointer. tftest, err := setuptest.Dirs(moduleDir, "").WithVars(nil).InitPlanShow(t)